-College in Montana has traditionally been affordable.
-During the recession from 2008 to 2014, Montana public universities raised tuition just nine percent, the third-lowest uptick in the U.S. In the same time period, tuition at two-year schools only increased two percent, below the rate of inflation.
-But in 2015 a rare sign of trouble for education funding emerged when Montana stopped giving state grants for college.
+College in Montana has traditionally been affordable, but funds are not as available as they once were.
 While the state still awards scholarships, awards based on financial need are limited.
 It’s best, then, to not only apply for the state financial aid listed below but also look to campus-specific scholarships and apply for private awards, many of which can be found at Montana Community Foundation.
 Some students, including seniors and veterans, can even have their tuition waived.
 And don’t forget about social services that can lower costs not related to tuition.
 It’s possible to find a cheap place to live, get quality transportation to class and visit a doctor when you catch that bug going around campus.
 Just keep reading to find out how.

 Montana students should have no problem transferring lower-division course credits between institutions in the state.
 State policies allow students to complete general education programs, a transferable general education core, or simply complete certain associate degrees designed for transfer.
 Additionally, Montana offers a policy that allows students to have coursework as old as 15 years considered for transfer credit.

 Students have a number of different options for transferring general education courses.
 They can complete all of the lower-division coursework in a campus-specific general education program or complete the Montana University System general education core.
 Core courses will transfer as a block and can be substituted for the new institution’s lower-division core.